plus3it/watchmaker/docs/findings/el7.md

 ## Configure the Firewalld Ports

 Invalid Finding: Watchmaker implements setting.
-Howeve, scanner regex may not be sufficiently-flexible in its specification.
+However, scanner regex may not be sufficiently-flexible in its specification.

 ## Set Default firewalld Zone for Incoming Packets